-- a) Admission of students to the Medicine program: - A percentage (determined by the Commonwealth Government) of domestic student admissions to Medicine must be students of rural 'origin', as defined in the guidelines of the RES. - b) Rural clinical placement whilst undertaking studies: - Extended Rural Placements.
-A percentage (determined by the Commonwealth Government) of domestic medical students (currently 30%), are required to undertake an extended clinical experience in rural environments for a minimum of 12 months.
-However, students should normally expect the placement to be for the duration of a Phase of the program, in accordance with clause 3.4.
-Students admitted to Medicine under the RES will be prioritised in undertaking an extended clinical experience in rural environments (described in Section 7).
-RES students undertaking Phase 2 clinical courses at a Rural Campus may also be allocated to a Rural Campus for Phase 3. - Short-Term Rural Placements.
-Depending on availability of placements, all domestic students will undertake a 4-week rural short-term placement prior to completing the program.
+- a) Admission of students to the Medicine program: - A percentage (determined by the Commonwealth Government) of domestic student admissions to Medicine must be students of rural 'origin', as defined in the guidelines of the Rural Entry Scheme (RES). - b) Rural clinical placement whilst undertaking studies: - Extended Rural Placements.
+A percentage (determined by the Commonwealth Government) of Domestic medical students, are required to undertake an extended clinical experience in rural environments.
+Students should expect the placement to be for the duration of a Phase of the program, in accordance with clause 3.4.
+Rural students will be prioritised in undertaking an extended clinical experience in rural environments (described in Section 7).
+RES students undertaking Phase 2 clinical courses at a Rural Campus may also be allocated to a Rural Campus for Phase 3. - Short term Rural Placements.
+Depending on availability of placements, all Domestic students will undertake a 4-week rural short-term placement prior to completing the program.